Synchronisms (Davidovsky): No. 6

-Synchronisms No. 6, for piano and electronic sound (1970), was awarded the Pulitzer Prize for Music in 1971.
-Published by E. B. Marks, it was premiered August 19, 1970 at the Berkshire Music Festival.

-No. 6 was written for pianist Robert Miller (of The Group for Contemporary Music).
-The Pulitzer jury found that the piece, "shows mastery of a new medium and its imaginative use in combination with the solo pianoforte."
-Violinist Mari Kimura, who studied with Davidovsky, cites Synchronisms No. 6 as prompting her initial interest in electronic music.
+Synchronisms No. 6, for piano and electronic sound (1970) was awarded the Pulitzer Prize for Music in 1971.
+Published by E. B. Marks, it was premiered on August 19, 1970, at the Tanglewood Music Festival.
+It was written for pianist Robert Miller (of The Group for Contemporary Music.
+The Pulitzer jury found that the piece "shows mastery of a new medium and its imaginative use in combination with the solo pianoforte."
+Violinist and composer Mari Kimura, who later studied with Davidovsky, cited Synchronisms No. 6 as prompting her initial interest in electronic music.